Updated: Feb 16

 "But it's the same thing!
 This brain will hibernate and will wake up in another body.
 The brain that is already there is structurally, connectively and logically the same as yours now, but it has better materials and will last much longer.
 While the brains are hibernating, they're just resting matter.
 They're scientifically indistinguishable from one another.
 If I didn't label them, I wouldn't even know which one is which, no matter how much I tested them.
 They were built to be equal!"

 "OK, doc, enough arguing.
-You will put this brain in the old body and that's it."
+You will put this brain in the new body and that's it."

 "Well, then what do I tell the other you?"